 Teaching Your Teen to Drive

 Roundabouts are becoming more common in the U.S. because they provide safer and more efficient traffic flow than standard intersections.
-Statistics show that roundabouts reduce fatal crashes by about 90%, reduce injury crashes by about 75%, and reduce overall crashes by about 35%, when compared to other types of intersection control.
+Statistics show that roundabouts reduce fatal crashes by about 90 percent, reduce injury crashes by about 75 percent, and reduce overall crashes by about 35 percent, when compared to other types of intersection control.

 - Slow down.
 Obey traffic signs and pavement markings.